Redirect and move Windows known folders to OneDrive

 Use this setting to force users to keep their known folders directed to OneDrive.

-Users can direct their known folders by opening OneDrive sync client settings, clicking the Backup tab, and then clicking Manage backup.
+Users can direct their known folders by opening OneDrive sync app settings, clicking the Backup tab, and then clicking Manage backup.

-For info about using the OneDrive Group Policy objects, see Use Group Policy to control OneDrive sync client settings.
+For info about using the OneDrive Group Policy objects, see Use Group Policy to control OneDrive sync app settings.